2012 Audi R8 Performance

 - "Aided by an all-wheel-drive system and blessed with a lightweight chassis, the R8 is a supercar that doesn't require a superman to be driven heroically." -- Edmunds

-- "The exhaust, for example, is louder, but not obnoxious, and has no chance of drowning out the Bang & Olufsen stereo." -- Motor Trend (on the R8 GT)
+- "The exhaust, for example, is louder, but not obnoxious, and has no chance of drowning out the Bang & Olufsen stereo." -- Motor Trend (R8 GT)

 - "The all-wheel-drive system is almost completely imperceptible when driving the R8 and the chassis responds very quickly to steering input." -- Kelley Blue Book

-- "While taking former classmates for test rides (which is what you do when you have one of these cars), Grace Garces and Wendy Ward both let out squeals that perfectly combined exhilaration and fear - kind of like that moment when we actually graduated high school." -- The Detroit Newspapers
+- "While taking former classmates for test rides (which is what you do when you have one of these cars), Grace Garces and Wendy Ward both let out squeals that perfectly combined exhilaration and fear - kind of like that moment when we actually graduated high school." --Cars.com

 - "By making available an R8 with a monster 525-hp V-10 engine-complementing the 420-hp V-8 model that was introduced two years ago-Audi has elevated its exotic-looking two-seater from 'almost-a-supercar' status to a true competitor in the high-performance realm above mere sports cars." -- Car and Driver